moritzzz26/BOTrista/README.md

 # BOTrista
-Automated bouncer that reject bad guys with specified names
+Automated bouncer that reject bad guys with specified names using Python Programming